-My uncle stared at the ground like he'd been handed a felony.
-After a moment, he looked up and smiled at me from one side of his cheek, nodded and reached for the door of his blue Impala.
-There was a low drone pulsing in my skull as he backed out of the driveway on the crackling gravel.

-I knew Grandpa felt bad.
-He didn't want to hurt anyone, but he just couldn't tolerate any sort of pontificating.
-He stood for his own way of life and wasn't about to be told it wasn't good enough from a man in catalogue shoes.
-We walked to the porch without speaking and he sat down in his chair staring across the yard in silence.
+Ron stared at the ground like he'd been handed a felony.
+After a moment, he smiled at me from one side of his cheek, nodded and climbed into his blue Impala.
+He backed out of the driveway on the crackling gravel.
+I knew Grandpa felt bad, but he just couldn't tolerate any sort of pontificating.
+He stood for his own way of life and wasn't about to be told he wasn't good enough from a man in catalogue shoes.

 Late the following winter my dad took his life in the tool shed.
-His drinking escorted him to the precipice where he finally met his end.
+Drink escorted him to the precipice where he finally met his end.
 We never spoke of it.
-Silence permeated like fog through the house, speaking only with the ticks of its old age.
-My grandfather was cast long prior, knowing my dad had died years before he actually left us.
+Silence permeated the house, speaking only with the ticks of its old age.
+My grandfather was cast long prior, knowing Dad had died years before his body followed.
 We tore down the shed the next spring planting a willow tree in its place.